augmentedperception/cvpr2020/index.md

 ## When and Where
-June 14th - 9.00 am PDT - Virtual.
-We are working with the CVPR organizers to figure out the details.
-Check this website for updates!
+June 14th - 9.10 am PDT - Virtual, hosted on the CVPR Website.
+Talks are pre-recorded and attendees can watch them asychronously.
+Organizers will periodically check the chat rooms to answer questions.

 ## Program